kmahyyg/forticlient-7-docker/README.md

 2FA authentication may not be supported.
 Possibly, you could read a file contains current TOTP and modify `fortirun.expect` to read it.

-So finally your command should be like: `sudo podman run -d --env-file .env --device=/dev/net/tun --cap-add=NET_ADMIN -i -t -p 10080:10080 ghcr.io/kmahyyg/fortivpn:7`
+So finally your command should be like: `sudo podman run -d --env-file .env --device=/dev/net/tun --cap-add=NET_ADMIN --security-opt "seccomp=unconfined" -i -t -p 10080:10080 --dns=none ghcr.io/kmahyyg/fortivpn:7`

 ## Credit